-Nucleus accumbens D1 receptor- positive neurons facilitate the extinction of remote fear memory in a mouse model of post-traumatic stress disorder
+Objective To investigate the role of nucleus accumbens D1 neurons in the extinction of long-term fear memory in a mouse model of post-traumatic stress disorder.

 • loading